John E. S. Poyser

 John Poyser is a partner with Tradition Law LLP Estates and Trusts in Winnipeg.
 He also has an office and practices in Calgary as the Wealth and Estate Law Group.
 In Toronto he practices as a senior litigation lawyer with WEL Partners, a firm dealing exclusively with wills and estate litigation.

 His practice is limited to estate litigation.
 He helps clients in Manitoba, Alberta and Ontario who need to challenge or defend transfers of wealth made by wills, gifts and trusts.
-He also assists clients who anticipate a fight over their estate plans and wish to take protective steps while still.
+He also assists clients who anticipate a fight over their estate plans and wish to take protective steps while still alive.

 Nationally, he is a past chair of the Wills, Estates and Trusts Section of the Canadian Bar Association (the “CBA”), and a past Deputy Chair of the Society of Estate and Trust Practitioners (“STEP”).
 Internationally, he sat as a member of STEP’s Worldwide Council from 2013 to 2016.
 He has also filled various roles at a provincial level, serving as co-chair of the Wills and Estates Section of the Manitoba Bar Association, and chair of the Winnipeg Chapter of STEP.